AgustinCB/blogposts/varlog/Experimenting_with_Void_Linux/content.md

 And therefore the steps I folllowed were:

 - Partition the disks.
 I created two partitions, one for `/` and another one for `/mnt`.
 The first one with 10G of space, the other one with the rest of the disk.
 I did it using gparted because I love that program, but it really doesn't matter at all.
+I decided to use btrfs, but ext4 could work just as nicely.

 - My next step was to install the Void Package Manager from AUR.
 No mistery there: